path-opt¶

 extract — Generate active site model (binding pocket) PDBs for path-opt inputs

-all — End-to-end workflow (uses recursive path-search by default; add
+all — End-to-end workflow (defaults to single-pass path-opt; add

---refine-path Falsefor single-pass path-opt.
-The--refine-pathflag lives onpdb2reaction allonly — see all.md → MEP Search Options for its definition.)YAML Reference — Full
+--refine-path Truefor recursive path-search.
+The--refine-pathflag lives onpdb2reaction allonly — see all.md → MEP search for its definition.)YAML Reference — Full

 gs,dmf,stopt,optconfiguration optionsGlossary — Definitions of MEP, GSM, DMF, HEI